 What Happens if the Seller Doesn’t Correct the HOA Violations?

 Ideally, all HOA violations will be corrected well before closing.
-However, it’s not uncommon for HOA violations not to be addressed prior to closing.
-Sometimes the seller is unaware of any violations and the closing company didn’t receive the estoppel certificate back in time for the seller to correct the issue.
+However, it’s not uncommon for HOA violations not to be corrected in time.
+Sometimes it’s because the seller was unaware of any violations and the closing company didn’t receive the estoppel back in time for the seller to correct any issues.

 So if you’re sitting at the closing table and the HOA violations haven’t been cleared up there are a few options.

-One option is to delay closing until the seller resolves the HOA violations.
-However, not all buyers are in the position to wait.
+One, extend closing until the seller corrects all HOA violations.
+However, not all buyers or sellers are in a position to delay closing.

-The second option is for the seller to put money in escrow, which will be held by the closing company.
-If the seller corrects the violations within the time period agreed to they will get their money back from escrow, but if they don’t the buyer will be given the money to correct the violations themselves.
+Two, have the seller put money in escrow, which will be held by the closing company.
+If the seller corrects the violations they will get their money back, as long as it’s within the time period all parties agreed to.

 Can HOA Violations Blow Up a Home Sale?